Terradue/rOpenSearch/README.md

 df.dataset <- res$dataset
 ```

-Save the dataset as GeoJson
+Save the dataset as GeoJSON

 ```coffee
 # create a SpatialPolygonsDataFrame with the first element of res$dataset